 The bread- pasta combo is one of the traditional combinations for a good reason.
 The bread will soak up that pasta sauce.
 Types of bread to eat with lasagna or any other pasta include asiago, focaccia, ciabatta, garlic bread, and of course, warm, mouth-watering seasoned breadsticks.

 For even better results, serve your warm breadsticks with little bowls of olive oil and marinara sauce for dipping.
+In case you need an accompanion for your chili, these breadsticks are also amazing to enjoy with this food.
 If you want to make breadsticks at home, follow the next steps.

 28. Baked Zucchini Chips